alekoza02/pomoshnik/features.md

     - Anti - Lag
         - no update if too slow
     - When zooming, report the full image with the zoom area drawn
+    - Change overlap method -> disegna_1D()
+    - V and > inside the box
 ---
 - Plots
+    - Normalization for single plot, not whole stack
     - Mode
         - Classic plot
         - Histogram